my-links/my-links/README.md

 ## Prod

-If you want to use your own database leave, the `DATABASE_URL` property filled in `docker/docker-compose.yml` with your databse credentials, otherwise you'll have to delete it.
+If you want to use your own database leave, the `DATABASE_URL` property filled in `docker/docker-compose.yml` with your database credentials, otherwise you'll have to delete it.

 ```shell
 cd docker